Lensing by black holes within astrophysical environments: Conclusions

 \section{Conclusions}

 In this paper, we present an analysis of how lensing by BHs in astrophysical environments manifests via the deflection angles (Sec. \ref{sec:deflection}) and amplification factors (Sec. \ref{sec:ampfactors}).
 Although a thorough comparison with realistic astrophysical data cannot be facilitated with the simple model developed here, some qualitative features stand out.
 The main results are highlighted in Figures \ref{fig:var_all} and \ref{Magnifications_plot}, showing how a smooth Hernquist profile will generally lead to an overdense ``bump'' in the respective profiles at radii far from the horizon, depending on the compactness of the halo, $M/a_{0}$.
+A comparative analysis of the resulting deflection angles between PN approximations, and the metric configuration itself supports the validity of PN schemes to mimic environmental effects, such as light bending, but only in cases where the compactness is sufficiently small.
+As emphasized earlier, the fully relativistic treatment mainly provides a precision confirmation rather than revealing a qualitatively new effect as the bump appears even at the Newtonian level.
 Focusing on ``echoes'' (Sec. \ref{sec:astro}) -- traditionally associated with beyond-GR compact objects and quantum effects at the horizon scale that generalize BHs in some appropriate sense \cite{vp17,Cardoso:2019rvt,Maggio:2021ans,Maggio:2023fwy} -- we argue that these extended features could increase the probability of multiple images being received by the observer as the strong-lensing regime is maintained at larger radii than the case of a singular, compact BH.

 In reality, the matter profile of halos are unlikely to be smooth but rather ``lumpy''.
 Astrophysical material will typically condense into individual objects (e.g., stars or ``dark stars'') which will introduce some coarse graining into the profile.
 By using a different mass density profile to that of expression \eqref{Hernquist}, via a sum of delta functions or otherwise, the impact of this could be studied.
 In the case of star clusters, methods based on Picard-Lefschetz integrals have been used to solve the full diffraction integral \eqref{eq:diffint} \cite{feld19,suv22}, necessary since the individual lenses making up the overall macrolens may not satisfy the geometric optics limit.
 When the dimensionless frequency, \(w=\omega(1+z_{\rm L})(D_{\rm L}D_{\rm S}/D_{\rm LS})\theta_E^2\), is finite and small, diffractive corrections become important, which leads to frequency‐dependent modulations of the observed waveform(s) and breaks the simple superposition of ray‐optics images.
 This could lead to more complex phenomenology than that seen in the geometric optics limit, which is the main focus of this paper.